mikkel32/CoolBox/README.md

   ``FORCE_QUIT_VISIBLE_AUTO`` adapts those visibility thresholds to the 75th percentile of recent usage so low-impact processes disappear automatically.
   ``FORCE_QUIT_WARN_CPU`` ``FORCE_QUIT_WARN_MEM`` and ``FORCE_QUIT_WARN_IO``
-  define soft warning limits.
-Processes exceeding them but below the alert thresholds are marked as *warning* instead of *critical* in the new **Level** column.
+  define soft notice limits.
+Processes exceeding them but below the alert thresholds are marked as *notice* instead of *critical* in the new **Level** column.
   ``FORCE_QUIT_HIDE_SYSTEM`` omits system processes owned by ``root`` or ``SYSTEM`` entirely.